 Forecasting is a vital activity carried out by many organisations, some of which do it unconsciously or label it as “demand planning” or “predictive analytics”.
 However, there is a difference between the terms “forecasting” and “planning”.
 The latter relies on the former and implies the company’s actions to adjust its decisions.
 For example, if we forecast that the sales will go down, a company may make some marketing decisions to increase the demand on the product.
 The first part relates to forecasting, while the second relates to planning.
 If a company does not like a forecast, it should change something in its activities, not in the forecast itself.
 It is important not to confuse these terms in practice.

-Another important thing to keep in mind is that any forecasting activity should be done to inform decisions.
+Another crucial thing to keep in mind is that any forecasting activity should be done to inform decisions.
 Forecasting for the sake of forecasting is pointless.
 Yes, we can forecast the overall number of hospitalisations due to SARS-CoV-2 virus in the world for the next decade, but what decisions can be made based on that?
-If there are some decisions, then this exercise is useful.
+If there are some decisions, then this exercise is worthwhile.
 If not, then this is just a waste of time.

 Example 1.1 Retailers typically need to order some amount of milk that they will sell over the next week.
 They do not know how much they will sell, so they usually order, hoping to satisfy, let us say, 95% of demand.
 This situation tells us that the forecasts need to be made a week ahead, they should be cumulative (considering the overall demand during a week before the following order), and that they should focus on an upper bound of a 95% prediction interval.
 Producing only point forecasts would not be helpful in this situation.